 Machinery, particularly plant and agricultural machinery, will often rely on a range of lubricants to keep working at optimal performance and efficiency.
 But storing these lubricant effectively, and preventing cross contamination is essential, if you want to prevent mechanical breakdowns, and keep your machinery in great condition.
 So what do you need to know about lubricant storage and handling?
 Well, here at Compass Fuel Oils, we are the UK’s leading provider of fuel oils like red diesel and kerosene, as well as lubricants and greases.
 And this is our guide to everything you should know about the correct handling and storage of lubricants.

-How important is lubricant storage and handling?
+What are the most important considerations for lubricant storage and handling?

 The correct storage and handling of lubricants for any kind of mechanical work or agricultural machinery is more important than you might think.
 In fact, there are a number of things to consider, including: